mcramaaa/mcramaaa/README.md

 ### 🚀 About Me

+- 👨‍💻 Currently working as a **freelancer in web and mobile application development.**
-- 🌱 Currently learning: **Laravel, Nest.js, Real-time tracking system, and scalable full-stack development.**
+- 🌱 Continuously learning: **Laravel, Nest.js, real-time tracking systems, and scalable full-stack development.**
-- 🎯 My goal: **Become a Senior Full-stack Developer and eventually a CTO.**
+- 🎯 Goal: **To become a Senior Full-stack Developer and eventually a CTO.**
-- 🧩 I enjoy solving problems, learning new technologies, and building high-impact digital solutions.
+- 🧩 I love solving problems, exploring new tech, and building high-impact digital solutions.
-- 🧑‍💻 I’m currently working on: **A web-based exam platform for multiple institutions (UINSA Math Olympiad, SMP 19 Jakarta, etc.)**
+- 🧑‍💻 Recent projects: **Web-based exam platform for multiple institutions (UINSA Math Olympiad, SMP 19 Jakarta, etc.)**

 ---